GuHan99/COMP6521/README.md

 ### Idea

 Now, just for finish the mission.
-The idea is super easy, just divide the source file into serval part, every time sort that subparts and output them to a tmp file.
-After sorting all subpart, we merge them into a new file and delete the tmp file.
+The idea is super easy, just divide the source file into several parts, each time we sort that subparts and output them to a tmp file.
+After sorting all subparts, we merge them into a new file and delete the tmp files.

 **Note**: if you want to run the code, you need to change the `PROJECT_ROOT` variable in `Const.class`, give it the paht in your own machine.
 After that, you can check the directory `/src/test/java/` and run the code in `Test1.java`.